tnichols217/notes/CSDS 391/W/W1_tln32.md

 - Discrete, processing does not need to happen continously
 - Known, the environment is well known for the purposes of knitting

+### Performance

+Performance can be calculated by the progression of stitches and penalized for the